webplatform/docs/css/properties/object-fit/index.md

 {{Summary_Section|The ''object-fit'' property defines how content of a replaced element (e.g. a video or an image) is made to fit the dimensions of its containing box}}
 {{CSS Property
 |Initial value=fill
-|Applies to=replaced elements
+|Applies to=Replaced elements
 |Inherited=No
 |Media=visual
-|Computed value=as specified
+|Computed value=As specified
 |Animatable=No
+|CSS object model property=objectFit
 |Values={{CSS Property Value
 |Data Type=fill
 |Description=The replaced content is sized to fill the element's box
 }}{{CSS Property Value
 |Data Type=contain
-|Description=The replaced content is sized to to maintain its aspect ratio while fitting within the element's content box
+|Description=The replaced content is sized to maintain it's aspect ratio while fitting within the element's content box
 }}{{CSS Property Value
 |Data Type=cover
-|Description=The replaced content is sized to maintain its aspect ratio while filling the element's entire content box
+|Description=The replaced content is sized to maintain it's aspect ratio while filling the element's entire content box
 }}{{CSS Property Value
 |Data Type=none
 |Description=The replaced content is not resized to fit inside the element's content box